ccmurdoc/SmartDust/README.md

 An article explaining the capabilites and utilization of smart dust. https://www.wired.com/2003/06/what-is-smart-dust-anyway/

-Autonomous sensing and communication in a cubic millimeter https://people.eecs.berkeley.edu/~pister/SmartDust/
+Autonomous sensing and communication in a cubic millimeter. https://people.eecs.berkeley.edu/~pister/SmartDust/